rswag/rswag/README.md

 __NOTE:__: The provided subfolder MUST correspond to the UI mount prefix - "api-docs" by default.

-Notes to test swagger output locally with swagger editor
+Notes to test OpenAPI output locally with Swagger editor
 ```
 docker pull swaggerapi/swagger-editor
 ```